We established the Carolyn Horton Fund to support continuing education for book or paper conservators who are members of AIC's Book and Paper Group.

 Criteria for Review

-- Qualifications of applicant to conduct project.
+- Qualifications of applicant to conduct project

-- Appropriateness of budget; financial need may be considered.
+- Appropriateness of budget/financial need

-- Completeness of application.
+- Completeness of application

 Application Process